COLA: A Benchmark for Compositional Text-to-image Retrieval: Abstract

 \section{Abstract}

-Compositional reasoning is a hallmark of human visual intelligence; yet despite the size of large vision-language models, they struggle to represent simple compositions by combining objects with their attributes.
+Compositional reasoning is a hallmark of human visual intelligence.
+Yet despite the size of large vision-language models, they struggle to represent simple compositions by combining objects with their attributes.
 To measure this lack of compositional capability, we design \task{}, a text-to-image retrieval benchmark to \textbf{C}ompose \textbf{O}bjects \textbf{L}ocalized with \textbf{A}ttributes.
-Using \task{} as a testbed, we explore modeling designs to adapt pre-trained vision-language models to reason compositionally about multiple attributes attached to multiple objects.
-We explore 6 finetuning strategies on 2 seminal vision-language models, using 3 finetuning datasets and 2 additional test datasets (\task{} and CREPE).
-Surprisingly, our optimal finetuning strategy improves a 151M parameter CLIP, which disjointly encodes image and language during pretraining, to perform as well as a 241M parameter FLAVA, which uses a multi-modal transformer encoder during pretraining to attend over both vision and language modalities.
-This optimal finetuning strategy is a lightweight multi-modal adapter that jointly attends over both image and language features generated by the pretrained model.
-We show this works better than common strategies such as prompt/fine-tuning, or tuning a comparable number of unimodal layers.
+To solve \task{}, a model must retrieve images with the correct configuration of attributes and objects, and avoid choosing a distractor image with the same objects and attributes but in the wrong configuration. \task{} contains about $1.2$k composed queries of $168$ objects and $197$ attributes on around $30$K images.
+Our human evaluation finds that \task{} is $83.33\%$ accurate, similar to contemporary compositionality benchmarks.
+Using \task{} as a testbed, we explore empirical modeling designs to adapt pre-trained vision-language models to reason compositionally.
+We explore $6$ adaptation strategies on $2$ seminal vision-language models, using compositionality-centric test benchmarks - \task{} and CREPE.
+We find the optimal adaptation strategy is to train a multi-modal attention layer that jointly attends over the frozen pre-trained image and language features.
+Surprisingly, training multimodal layers on CLIP performs better than tuning a larger FLAVA model with already pre-trained multimodal layers.
+Furthermore, our adaptation strategy improves CLIP and FLAVA to comparable levels, suggesting that training multimodal layers using contrastive attribute-object data is key, as opposed to using them pre-trained.
+Lastly, we show that \task{} is harder than a closely-related contemporary benchmark, CREPE, since simpler fine-tuning strategies without multimodal layers suffice on CREPE, but not on \task{}.
+However, we still see a significant gap between our best adaptation and human accuracy, suggesting considerable room for further research.
+Project page: \url{https://cs-people.bu.edu/array/research/cola/}